Last updated: 4 November, 2024 @ 12:04

 Here’s a great video tutorial that will help you get the hang of things.

-You can do loads with both brown and white crab meat.
-My favourite recipe for brown meat – which we’ve recreated here – is to simply mix it with some mayonnaise, chopped tarragon, a dash of tabasco, salt, pepper and a squeeze of lime, and serve on toast.
-Can’t beat it.
+Our favourite recipe for brown meat – which we’ve recreated here – is to simply mix it with some mayonnaise, chopped tarragon, a dash of tabasco, salt, pepper and a squeeze of lime, and serve on toast.

-With the white meat I normally cook crab linguine, which is simple and wonderful, but I’d have to admit my absolute favourite is Singapore chilli crab.
+With the white meat, we normally cook crab linguine, which is simple and wonderful, but our all-time favourite is Singapore chilli crab.

 Both recipes are from Rick Stein’s Seafood – which is absolutely worth adding to your cookbook collection.
 You can get yourself a copy at Amazon.